How to Memorize Faster With The Spaced Repetition Learning Technique

 If you recalled it correctly, put the documents down and start another activity.
 After an hour try to rehearse it again, maybe using a different method.
 Then again in a few hours, and on the next day morning.
 Keep lengthening these intervals until you are ready to face the exam.

 Applications and websites that support you along the journey

 Luckily, today we have multiple choices on how to organize our studies.
-Different websites, along with applications, will help to study faster and also memorize for the long-term.
+Different websites, along with applications, will help to study effectively, faster and also memorize for the long-term.
 Let’s see 5 software programs and applications utilizing the spaced repetition system!

 Platforms: iOS, Android, web